HPC-SimTools/IPS-framework/doc/user_guides/jupyter.rst

 - From the ${JUPYTERHUB_DIR}/ipsframework/runs/${PORTAL_URL} directory, the directory tree will continue based on runids.
 Note that files titled `api_v*.py` and `api_v*_notebook.ipynb` will be added to this directory as well.
 These files may potentially be overwritten by the framework, but should always be done so in a backwards compatible manner.
 - From the ${JUPYTERHUB_DIR}/ipsframework/runs/${PORTAL_URL}/${RUNID} directory, a few additional files will be added:
     - Notebooks generated from your input notebooks.
-    - A `data_listing.py` Python module file which is imported from and which exports a dictionary containing a mapping of timesteps to state file names.
+    - A `data_listing.py` Python module file which is imported from and which exports a dictionary containing a mapping of timesteps to data file names.
 Note that this file is likely to be modified during a run, do NOT change it yourself unless you're sure the run has been finalized.
-    - A `data` directory which will contain all state files you added during the run.
-(Note that the state files are determined on the domain science side, and can be of any content-type, not just JSON.)
+    - A `data` directory which will contain all data files you added during the run.
+(Note that the data files are determined on the domain science side, and can be of any content-type, not just JSON.)